 Unusual Options Activity Insight: Taiwan Semiconductor

-Shares of Taiwan Semiconductor (NYSE:TSM) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $116.4.
+Taiwan Semiconductor (NYSE:TSM) shares experienced unusual options activity on Thursday.
+The stock price moved up to $115.99 following the option alert.

 Three Ways Options Activity Is ‘Unusual'